alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 **Motivating Example**

   Consider the problem to predict if a customer is likely to buy an upgrade to their membership plan.
-To do this, you first identify historical examples of customer who upgraded and others who did not.
+To do this, you first identify historical examples of customers who upgraded and others who did not.
 For each customer, you can only use the interactions s/he had prior to upgrading or not upgrading their membership.
 This is a requirement -- by definition.

   The example above illustrates the importance of time in calculating features.
 Other situations are more subtle, and hence when building predictive models it is important identify if time is a consideration.
 If feature calculation does not account for time, it may include data in calculations that is past the outcome we want to predict and may cause the well known problem of *Label Leakage*.